Supported platforms

 Good to know:

-• Starting from version 7.0, we've stopped bundling the JDBC driver for Oracle with Bamboo.
-You need to use the package that matches your Oracle DBMS version and also the JDK version that you run Bamboo on.
+• The Oracle JDBC driver is no longer bundled with Bamboo.
+Install the package that matches your versions of Oracle DBMS and JDK.
 The recommended version of the driver is JDBC 21.x or later.
-Check out the Oracle documentation for more details: Oracle JDBC Frequently Asked Questions.
+For more information, see Oracle JDBC Frequently Asked Questions.

 Web browsers